 On an annual basis, Manitoba Blue Cross establishes the interest rates to be paid on the amounts due to the Plans (note 3) based on market-related indicators.
 As a result, the fair value of the amounts due from Manitoba Blue Cross approximates their carrying value.

-The fair value of the remaining financial assets and liabilities of the Plans approximates their carrying value due to their short-term nature.
+The fair value of the remaining financial assets and liabilities of the Plans approximates their carrying value due to their short-term nature (except cash and investments which are stated at fair value).